Chuy Bravo: Early life

 Bravo was born in Tangancicuaro, Michoacán, Mexico, the youngest of seven children.
-He became interested in acting when Three Amigos filmed in his village.
 At the age of fifteen he came with his family to the San Fernando Valley.

 In his new home, Bravo had a difficult time fitting in and finding work.
 After graduating from Sylmar High School, he took a job assembling PC boards.
 He also began his own janitorial service business.
 In the 1990s he fell into alcohol abuse, and was imprisoned for sixteen months for driving under the influence.

 Upon his release, he resolved to straighten out his life, and took acting classes for two years.
 He went on to find an agent and began auditioning.
 His first film role, in Austin Powers in Goldmember (2002), did not make the final cut.

 Acting career

 Bravo began acting in the early 1990s.

 He appeared in the films Tiptoes (2003) with Matthew McConaughey; The Rundown (2003) with The Rock; The Honeymooners (2005) with Cedric the Entertainer and an uncredited role in Pirates of the Caribbean: At World's End (2007).

 Bravo met Handler through a mutual director friend he was working with who told him that she was looking to cast a little person.
 After being introduced they soon became friends and started working together.
 Bravo appeared in every episode of Chelsea Lately from 2007 until its end in 2014.
-Bravo was the first Latino talk show sidekick in American Television history.
 Bravo also appeared in the behind-the-scenes mockumentary After Lately that ran concurrently from 2011 to 2013.

 When Handler's show ended in 2014 Bravo went on to appear in The Sex Trip (2016) and Buscando Nirvana (2017).
 He appeared in the short film The One II - Resurrection of the Vampires (2015) and his last appearance in movies was a return to that series in The One: Horror – Cupido, Divinitas (2017).

 Bravo also appeared in pornographic films, notably for Vivid Entertainment, the most known of which is Chuy Bravo Porn Star.